Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 So we study the proportion of elements of $U(n,q)$ with $D(\alpha)=b$ and which fix a nondegenerate $k$-space.
 For any vector space $V$, an element $g$ of $U(V)$ has its characteristic polynomial expressible as $f(z) \cdot h(z)$, where $f$ is multiplicity free, $h$ is prime to $f$, and $f$ is closed under the $q$-Frobenius.
 Then $V$ is the direct sum of the kernels of $f(g)$ and $h(g)$.
 Applying this to any $g$-invariant subspace, it follows that the proportion of elements of $U(n,q)$ with $D(\alpha)=b$ and which fix a nondegenerate $k$-space is at most the sum as $t$ goes from $0$ to $b$ of the proportion of elements of $U(n-b,q)$ which are regular semisimple and fix a nondegenerate $k-t$ space.
 Arguing as in the general linear case (Theorem \ref{GLlargek0}), the result now follows from Theorems \ref{Utorus} and \ref{LPyber}.

 The proof of part two is nearly identical, except that one uses Theorems \ref{Utorus} and \ref{evenkset}. \end{proof}

-{\it Remark:} Taking $\epsilon=1/k^{.005}$ in part 1 of Theorem \ref{Ulargek0} shows that the chance of fixing a non-degenerate k-space is at most $A/k^{.005}$ for a universal constant $A$.
-Taking $\epsilon=1/k^{.25}$ in part 2 of Theorem \ref{Ulargek0} shows that the chance of fixing a totally singular k-space is at most $A/k^{.25}$ for a universal constant $A$.
+{\it Remark:} Taking $\epsilon=1/k^{.005}$ in part 1 of Theorem \ref{Ulargek0} shows that the chance of fixing a nondegenerate $k$-space is at most $A/k^{.005}$ for a universal constant $A$.
+Taking $\epsilon=1/k^{.25}$ in part 2 of Theorem \ref{Ulargek0} shows that the chance of fixing a totally singular $k$-space is at most $A/k^{.25}$ for a universal constant $A$.